 An Effective (but Practical) Anti-Theft Strategy

 The ideal anti-theft strategy would be to have a large and very territorial guard dog chained to your bike at all times, or perhaps an ill-tempered grandpa in a rocking chair nearby, two barrels worth of buckshot at the ready.
 Or heck, maybe even both.
-But since for motorcycles, an anti-theft system has to be practical as well as effective, so we need to stick to things that we can carry with us.
+But for motorcycles, an anti-theft system has to be practical as well as effective, so we need to stick to things that we can carry with us.

 The best anti-theft strategy is to have layered security measures.
 Because we know the fanciest alarm, the biggest disc lock, or the heftiest chain can all be defeated (and faster than you think), none of these alone will keep our rides safe.
 But all added up, they do combine to make stealing your bike such a time-consuming pain in the ass, thieves would just rather move on to another bike.